BGS provides a broad range of additional activities for the boys to pursue.

 BGS Plus offers a range of innovative extra-curricular programs run after school and at lunchtimes for boys to develop their skills and interests, take on new challenges and follow their passions whatever they may be.

-Share Community Campus brings the community together after school and during the holidays, sharing Brighton Grammar School facilities for the benefit of all.
-So whether your child is into performing arts, sports or coding, or if you are looking for high-quality programs to keep your little ones entertained and learning while you are working, Share Community Campus is here for you.
+BGS+ Community brings the community together after school and during the holidays, sharing Brighton Grammar School facilities for the benefit of all.
+Whether your child is into performing arts, sports or coding, or if you are looking for high-quality programs to keep your little ones entertained and learning while you are working, BGS+ Community is here for you.
 Please see the link below to see what is on offer.